Event-Horizon/Omen-Bootstrap/README.md

 [Major].[Minor].[Patch]

 ##Description##

 This is my personal Bootstrap project.

-I intend to create a simpler form of the Twitter Bootstrap.
+My intention is to create a simpler form of the Twitter Bootstrap.

+Included resources are JQUERY.JS (1.7.2) and BOX-SHADOW.JS.

+These resources may be removed at a future date if not implimented.

+##Progress##

 Planned | In Progress  | Complete
 -------:|:------------:|:-------